FDewaleyne/rhns-utils/db-tools/README.md

 ---
 **rhns-remove-unknown-provider.py**
 This script is dangerous - it exports the list of packages that have no signature and are in red hat channels (and other channels) then can be ran to remove the content.
 This should replace the `package-consistancy-checker.py` in this aspect only.
-Part of its queries may make their way to ` spacewalk-fsck` but I am not so sure it would be such a good idea (it would burn beta channels!)
+Part of its queries may make their way to ` spacewalk-fsck` but I am not so sure it would be such a good idea (it would burn beta channels!).
+[More information on this script is available on the wiki](https://github.com/FDewaleyne/rhns-utils/wiki/rhns-remove-unknown-provider)